Valyreon/elib-project/README.md

 * Mark books as **Read** or **Favorite**
 * Specify external reader

 The project uses **SQLite database** for saving book info and relationships.
 Access to database is done with a generic repository pattern using **Dapper**.
-The application features a custom Window header, and the user interface is done with custom WPF user controls, designed to look modern and functional.
+The application features a custom Window header, and the user interface is done with custom WPF user controls using **Model-View-ViewModel pattern**, designed to look modern and functional.
 The app also supports keyboard navigation for the most part.

 The app development is still in progress but here are some current screenshots: